awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-windows-client.md

 **Note**
 Graphics bundles support only a single monitor configuration with a maximum resolution of 2560x1600\.

-The Workspaces client application extracts the Extended Display Information Data \(EDID\) of all attached displays and determines the best compatibility match before starting the session\.
+The WorkSpaces client application extracts the Extended Display Information Data \(EDID\) of all attached displays and determines the best compatibility match before starting the session\.
 If you have a high pixel density \(high DPI\) display, the client application automatically scales the streaming window according to your local DPI settings\.
-For better maximum resolution with high DPI displays, see [WorkSpaces High DPI Display Support](high_dpi_support.md)\.
+For better maximum resolution with high DPI displays, see [WorkSpaces high DPI display support](high_dpi_support.md)\.

 **To use multiple monitors with WorkSpaces**
 **Note**